American Bitcoin steadies after share lock-up expiry sparks near 40% plunge

-Dec 3 : Shares of American Bitcoin, a bitcoin miner backed by two of U.S. President Donald Trump's sons, steadied in premarket trading on Wednesday, a day after slumping nearly 40 per cent following the expiry of a share lock-up.
+Dec 3 : Shares of American Bitcoin, a bitcoin miner backed by two of U.S. President Donald Trump's sons, steadied on Wednesday, a day after slumping nearly 40 per cent following the expiry of a share lock-up.

-The stock rose 9 per cent to $2.39 after a wave of selling wiped out a large chunk of its value on Tuesday following the first unlock of pre-merger shares, the company said on X.com.
+The stock rose 11.2 per cent to $2.44 after the first unlock of pre-merger shares unleashed a wave of selling on Tuesday, the company said on X.com.

 American Bitcoin, a majority-owned subsidiary of Hut 8 Corp, is one of the several crypto ventures linked to the Trump family that began trading on the Nasdaq in September following a reverse merger with Gryphon Digital Mining.